soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 ## Conclusion

-We have discussed my first interview experience where I got an offer on this platform.
+We have discussed my first interview experience, where I got an offer on this platform.
 We have discussed the different rounds and processes in Amazon.
-If you have any specific questions you can ask me over [LinkedIn](https://www.linkedin.com/in/soumendrak/) or [Twitter](https://twitter.com/soumendrak_).
+You can ask me any specific questions over [LinkedIn](https://www.linkedin.com/in/soumendrak/) or [Twitter](https://twitter.com/soumendrak_).